 |Threat not detected, C2 session established||0 points|

-In our opinion, the goal of every AV/EPP/EDR system should be to detect and prevent APTs or other malware as soon as possible.
-In other words, if the APT is detected before, at or soon after execution, thus preventing the opening of a Command and Control Channel, there is no need to prevent post-exploitation activities.
+In our opinion, the goal of every AV/EPP/EDR system should be to detect and prevent attacks or other malware as soon as possible.
+In other words, if the attack is detected before, at or soon after execution, thus preventing e.g. the opening of a Command and Control Channel, there is no need to prevent post-exploitation activities.
 A good burglar alarm should go off when somebody breaks into your house, not wait until they start stealing things.

-In this section, we report any additional information of interest to readers.
+In this section, we report some additional information which could be of interest to readers.

-Avast, AVG: In three cases, there was no alert, but also no stable C2-session.
+Avast, AVG: In two cases, there was no alert, but also no stable C2-session.

-Bitdefender: Almost all detections occurred on-access, i.e. before the threat was executed, due to heuristics for malicious scripts.
+Bitdefender: Many detections occurred before the threat was executed, due to heuristics for malicious scripts.